 Note the conditional distribution of $( \xa, \xb, \xe)$ given $\xin$ can be factorized as $p(x|s)p(y,z|x,s)$.
 The first conditional distribution $p(x|s)$ can be roughly thought of as Alice's influence on the channel state via the sounding signal $s^n$, while the second $p(y,z|x,s)$ can be thought of as a state-dependent channel.
-The variables $\xin$ and $\xa$ are available at Alice but she can only control the sounding signal $\xin$, which in turn triggers the channel, giving her $X$.
-As mentioned in the Introduction, the model we study in this paper involves a probing mechanism.
-This is analogous to the models studied in~\cite{Asnani_ProbingCapacity, Weissman10, Kit10,Per11}, in which the channel (or source) is influenced by a sequence of actions but there is no secrecy requirement.
-The main difference from \cite{Asnani_ProbingCapacity, Weissman10, Kit10,Per11} is that in our model, we consider only one DMBC $p(x,y,z|s)$, thus the chosen channel input $s^n$ does not depend on the observation $x^n$.
-However, the sender Alice uses {\em both} $x^n$ and $s^n$ to generate a key $k_{\mathrm{A}}$ in the subsequent public messaging step.